hannutt/MsgBoard/README.md

 You can also choose whether you want to see the results of the sql query in a div element or a table element by clicking the checkbox.

-Example image where the user has searched for messages with the keyword "under".
+Example image where a user has searched for messages with the keyword "see" and selected to display the results in a table element.

 ![alt text](frontend/src/icons/search.png)